Skip to content

 Becoming a Certified Installer in Alaska

-The individuals on the Certified Installer list have met the minimum requirements and are currently certified.
-Certified Installers are certified to install systems throughout the state; the lists are divided into geographic categories by the installer’s primary working area.
-Certified Installers may install systems statewide except within the Municipality of Anchorage and the City of Valdez, those areas have their own programs that are administered by the City.
-Please contact those offices directly for more information.
+Certification is valid throughout the state except within the Municipality of Anchorage and the City of Valdez.
+Those areas have their own programs that are administered by the City.
+Please contact those localities for more information.

 To become certified an individual must: (1) have a current general, excavation or water and sewer contractor's license, be working under another's license, or be employed by a government or health corporation; and (2) attend DEC training course; and (3) pass a written examination; and (4) pay the required certification fee.
-The Municipality of Anchorage and the City of Valdez may have additional requirements.

 After successfully completing the training and passing the written exam, a person who seeks to be a Certified Installer must pay a certification fee of $850 to DEC for a two-year certification period.
 This fee may be paid in two annual installments of $460.
 The individual must have on file with DEC a copy of their current contractor's license prior to certification: if a person is working under another's license, DEC requires a copy of that license and a letter from the licensed contractor indicating the person is employed by that contractor: if the person is employed by government or a health corporation, DEC requires a letter indicating the person is employed by that organization.